grpc/grpc.github.io/docs/tutorials/basic/node.md

 `'data'` event to read the server's responses.
 This event fires with each `Feature` message object until there are no more messages.
 Errors in the `'data'` callback will not cause the stream to be closed.
 The `'error'` event indicates that an error has occurred and the stream has been closed.
-Finally, the status event fires when the server sends the status.
+The `'end'` event indicates that the server has finished sending and no errors occured.
+Only one of `'error'` or `'end'` will be emitted.
+Finally, the `'status'` event fires when the server sends the status.

 The client-side streaming method `RecordRoute` is similar, except there we pass the method a callback and get back a `Writable`.